-Utility retained generation would be dedicated to residential and small commercial customers with loads less than 20kW, larger customers who elect core service, bringing greater price stability to their energy purchases.
+Utility retained generation would be dedicated to residential and small commercial customers with loads less than 20kW and larger customers who elect core service, bringing greater price stability to their energy purchases.
 Additionally, customers below 20 kw would be offered a limited direct access option to promote renewable energy.

-Core and core elect customers] would [be served by the utility “core” portfolio.
+Core and core elect customers would be served by the utility “core” portfolio.
 Core portfolio service would be provided to the customer at the average cost of energy from utility core portfolio.

 The core portfolio would continue to be regulated by the CPUC, and in a manner that ensures clear procurement guidelines established through a public process, with expedited review, and with procedures (which may include on or more balancing accounts and trigger mechanisms) designed to ensure that any undercollection or overcollection of core portfolio costs will be reconciled in a timely manner and that any undercollection can be financed on reasonable terms consistent with SCE maintaining an investment grade credit rating.

 The core portfolio would include utility-owned generation, all power purchase agreements , including qualifying facility agreements, SCE’s Mission Sunrise contract and other energy purchases necessary to fill any net short portfolio position.
-The inclusion of Sunrise in the core portfolio would be subject to a advance resolution of affiliate rules, assignment by CDWR and credit standards.
+The inclusion of Sunrise in the core portfolio would be subject to advance resolution of affiliate rules, assignment by CDWR and credit standards.
 Modification of existing asset sale prohibitions may be required to facilitate portfolio management.

-The portfolio would be a single price portfolio with a time-of-use feature for customers employing time-of-use meters.
+The cost of the core portfolio would be allocated between core customers and customers with loads greater than 20 kW on an equal cents per kWh basis.
+Within customer classes, rates shall be designed in a manner to provide real-time price signals.
+For the core class, this would mean continuation of the existing or modified tiered rates.

 3.1.1.4 The core portfolio would bear the full cost of capital additions under traditional cost-of-service ratemaking principles, with major additions pre-approved by CPUC.